 As a general rule of thumb, you determine how many canned lights you need by measuring the length and width of a room, as well as how high it is.
 Again, consider how the room will be used.
 We highly recommend putting all of your recessed lights on a dimmer switch so that you can modify, as needed.
 Additionally, consider different shades on the recessed lighting to accent walls, artwork, and other features within the room.

 Still wondering what type of lighting designs will work best for your home?
-Feel free to contact us for an interior design consultation or complete lighting package at email@example.com or via phone at 480-613-6537.
+Feel free to contact us for an interior design service consultation or complete lighting package at firstname.lastname@example.org or via phone at 480-613-6537.
 We’d be honored to help you create your dream space.

 Did you know that something as simple as color can add thousands to your house’s potential value?
 Zillow has found that homes can sell for more than 5k over asking... just by having a consistent, neutral, and synergistic color palette!